 Why are white evangelicals the most skeptical major religious group in America regarding climate change?
-Previous scholarship pointed to factors such as conservative politics, anti-science attitudes, aversion to big government, and theology.
-Drawing on qualitative fieldwork, The Gospel of Climate Skepticism reveals the extent to which climate skepticism and anti-environmentalism are not simply side effects of cognitive and doctrinal influences, but have become embedded in the social world and identity of many conservative evangelicals.
-Upending an assumption widely held by both scholars and the public—that skepticism is simply a side-effect of evangelicals’ political or theological conservatism—the book shows that between 2006 and 2015, leaders and pundits associated with the Christian Right promoted skepticism widely as the biblical position on climate change.
+Previous scholarship has pointed to cognitive factors such as conservative politics, anti-science attitudes, aversion to big government, and theology.
+Drawing on qualitative fieldwork, The Gospel of Climate Skepticism reveals the extent to which climate skepticism and anti-environmentalism have in fact become embedded in the social world of many conservative evangelicals.
+Rejecting the common assumption that evangelicals’ skepticism is simply a side effect of political or theological conservatism, the book further shows that between 2006 and 2015, leaders and pundits associated with the Christian Right widely promoted skepticism as the biblical position on climate change.
 The Gospel of Climate Skepticism offers a compelling portrait of how during a critical period of recent history, political and religious interests intersected to prevent evangelicals from offering a unified voice in support of legislative action to address climate change.

 UC Press is proud to publish award-winning authors and books across several disciplines.
 Below are several of our recent award winners.
 Ann E. Lucas 2020 Bruno Nettl PrizeSociety for Ethnomusicology Ann E. …Read More >